Sweet Cherries: A Juicy Fruit That Promotes Proper Immune Function for Pets!

 Cherries are the 13th most popular fruit consumed in the U.S.1 They’re used in tarts and pies, or you may have eaten them as toppings for ice cream.
 But what about your four-legged companion?
 As it turns out, cherries can be used as an occasional treat for your pet thanks to their delectable flavor.

-There are two main types of cherries: sweet cherries (Prunus avium) and sour or tart cherries (Prunus cerasus).2 In this article, I will be focusing on the health benefits of the Prunus avium species and how to properly serve them to your pet.
+There are two main types of cherries: sweet cherries (Prunus avium) and sour or tart cherries (Prunus cerasus).2 This article will focus on the health benefits of the Prunus avium species and how to properly serve them to your pet.

 What Are Sweet Cherries?